 Entrepreneur.com recently ran an article outlining ten behaviors of smart people.
 The list is actually very much in-line with a behavioral science view, which will be of interest to bSci21 readers.
-The list will be discussed below, but within a more explicit behavioral science framework derived from Acceptance & Commitment Therapy.
-In a sentence, the ten behaviors of smart people all relate to a heightened sensitivity to one’s environment and increased tendency to changing one’s behavior as the situation demands.
+The list will be discussed below but within a more explicit behavioral science framework derived from Acceptance & Commitment Therapy.
+In a sentence, the ten behaviors of smart people all relate to a heightened sensitivity to one’s environment and an increased tendency to changing one’s behavior as the situation demands.
 Keep in mind that, though the list was originally written for entrepreneurs, it can really apply to all facets of life.

 Smart people understand the consequences of their decisions.
 In business, and really every other facet of life, things progress a decision at a time.
 If you can consistently make good decisions and reap the benefits, you will go far.

 Smart people learn from past consequences.
 This is particularly relevant to past failures.
 When smart people make mistakes, they take full advantage of the opportunity to better themselves and ensure they never make the same mistake again.

 Smart people recognize that they don’t know everything.
 In other words, smart people are able to track the correspondence between their own behavior and the consequences it produces.
 If you are able to do that, you will soon realize you don’t know everything — no one knows everything.
 Smart people accept this and know when to seek out others for guidance.

 Smart people surround themselves with other smart people.
 If you surround yourself with people who share the same types of reinforcers as you, everyone’s productivity goes up.

 Smart people are resourceful.
 Smart people, particularly entrepreneurs, make the most of what they have.
 They see opportunity where others see a brick wall.
 Their behavior is much less rigid than most others — what behavioral scientists call psychological flexibility.